 Linear IgA disease

-Linear IgA bullous dermatosis is an uncommon blistering disorder affecting adults and children.
+Linear IgA bullous dermatosis is a rare blistering disorder affecting adults and children.
 On the skin, the blisters are often arranged in rings.
 Oral blisters develop into ulcers before healing.

 Treatment with dapsone is usually effective.